Vijay-J0shi/HomeZ/homez/home_range/readme.md

 The application expects a dataset (typically a shapefile) that contains geospatial points, with the following attributes:
 - `Longitude`: X-coordinate of the geographic points.
-- `Latitude`: Y-coordinate of the geographic points.
+-`Latitude`: Y-coordinate of the geographic points.
-- `NST Time`: Timestamp for each data point used for separating day and night points.
+ `NST Time`: Timestamp for each data point used for separating day and night points.

 ### KDE Function

 The `kde` function performs Kernel Density Estimation on both day and night time data from the shapefile.

 #### Parameters:
-- `path`: Path to the shapefile containing geospatial data.
+ `path`: Path to the shapefile containing geospatial data.
-- `bandwidth`: Bandwidth for the KDE algorithm.
+`bandwidth`: Bandwidth for the KDE algorithm.
 It controls the smoothing of the KDE plot.
 Must be less than or equal to 1.0.

 #### Example: